tangrams/tangram-tutorial/src/Assets/markdown/min.md

 [...]
 </pre></code>

-Each country is composed of a geometry which in this case is of type `MultiPolygon` but following the geojson specs could be a `Point`, `LineString`, `Polygon`, `MultiPoint`, or `MultiLineString`.
+Each country is composed of a geometry which in this case is of type `MultiPolygon` but following the GeoJSON specs could be a `Point`, `LineString`, `Polygon`, `MultiPoint`, or `MultiLineString`.
 Since each country is a multipolygon, we're styling the 'countries' layer with a `polygon` style.
 Try changing the styles in the following scene file to see what happens:

 [section]